dnndev/xmp-docs/form-controls/dropdown-list.md

 *   **Width**: Width of the control in [units](../unit-types.md).

 *   **Usage**  The drop-down list allows `<ListItem>` child tags which define the items that will appear in the list.
 The control can also be bound to a `<ControlDataSource>` tag.
 To do so, specify the ID of the `<ControlDataSource>` tag in the control's `DataSourceId` attribute, the name of the column in the data source that should supply the display text for each list item, and the column in the data source that should supply the hidden value of each list item.

+<span style="color:red; font-weight:bold; font-size:1.2em;">*</span> Required property

 ## Creating Dependent Lists/Cascading Lists